wp-plugins/squelch-unspam/readme.txt

 == Changelog ==

+= 1.1 =
+* Fix for plugin interfering with 404 Redirected plugin (and potentially other plugins) in the admin interface

 = 1.0.1 =
 * Removed the 'Field names will automatically update next time a post/page with comments enabled is viewed' message by default, can be re-enabled by appending ?unspam-rmvmsg=ignorewoocommerce to the page URL (in admin).
 * Added "Remove this message" options to messages generated in admin.